apache/flink-docker/README.md

 Development happens on the various `dev-X` branches.

 Pull requests for a specific version should be opened against the respective `dev-<version>` branch.
-Pull requests for all versions, or for the next minor Flink release, should be opened against the `dev-master` branch.
+Pull requests for all versions, or for the next major Flink release, should be opened against the `dev-master` branch.

 ### CI

-The `dev-master` branch is tested against nightly Flink snapshots for the next minor Flink version.
+The `dev-master` branch is tested against nightly Flink snapshots for the next major Flink version.
 This allows us to develop features in tandem with Flink.

-The `dev-1.x` branches are tested against the latest corresponding patch Flink release, to ensure any changes we make are compatible with the currently used Flink version.
+The `dev-1.x` branches are tested against the latest corresponding minor Flink release, to ensure any changes we make are compatible with the currently used Flink version.

 Workflow for new Flink releases
 -------------------------------

-### Notes for new Flink minor (x.y.0) releases
+### Notes for new Flink major (x.y.0) releases

-There are additional steps required when a new Flink minor version (x.y.0) is released.
+There are additional steps required when a new Flink major version (x.y.0) is released.

-* Since only the current and previous minor versions of Flink are supported, the Dockerfiles for older versions must be removed when adding the new version to this repo
+* Since only the current and previous major versions of Flink are supported, the Dockerfiles for older versions must be removed when adding the new version to this repo
 * The new images should be given the `latest` tag, so the `aliases` array in `generate-stackbrew-library.sh` must be updated